 Not an LPN?

 To be considered for acceptance into the nursing program, your applicant file must contain all required documentation, including transcripts and test scores, by the application deadline and you must meet the admissions eligibility requirements.
 Start your application process early so you will receive the proper advisement.
-The online application form in My Grizzly Den opens on May 1st and you must be fully admitted to MSU-West Plains to apply.

 The program course requirements are shown below.
 The 65-credit hour program consists of courses in liberal arts, science and nursing.
 LPNs will receive 15 additional credit hours for NUR 100 and NUR 101.
 The nursing courses include lecture and on-campus simulation laboratory experiences, along with relevant clinical practicums provided at health care facilities located in Missouri and northern Arkansas.